hgrange/cp4waiops-deployer/README.md

 > This takes about 1.5 to 2 hours.
-> After completion Easy Installer will exit, open the documentation and the AI Manager webpage (on Mac) and you'll have to to perform the last manual steps.
+> After completion Easy Installer will open the documentation and the AI Manager webpage (on Mac) and you'll have to to perform the last manual steps.

 > You now have a full, basic installtion of AI Manager with:
 >
 >  - AI Manager
 >  - Open LDAP & Register with AI Manager
 >  - RobotShop demo application
->  - Trained Models based on precanned data (Log- and Metric Anomalies, Similar Incidents, Change Risk)
+>  - Trained Models based on pre-canned data (Log- and Metric Anomalies, Similar Incidents, Change Risk)
 >  - Topologies for demo scenarios
 >  - AWX (OpenSource Ansible Tower) with runbooks for the demo scenarios
 >  - Demo UI
 >  - Demo Service Account
->  - Creates valid certificate for Ingress (Slack)
+>  - Valid certificate for Ingress (Slack)
 >  - External Routes (Flink, Topology, ...)
->  - Create Policy Creation for Stories and Runbooks
+>  - Policies for Stories and Runbooks
 >